-Are you done?
-Ok - now I want you to narrow this down.
+*Bonus tip: narrow this brainstorming list down.
 Consider the top 3 things (read: products, services or messages) you have to offer.
 We all want to please everyone and do everything, but consider what you're best at and get your message down to one sentence or a few main ideas, so that the next time someone says "what do you do?" you have a few words to offer them.
 Not a 10 minute speech.

 2. What's the tone of your brand?

 The tone sets the foundation for everything in your business.
 Some brands are playful.
 Some are particularly masculine or feminine.
 Some are cool, smooth and modern.
 Some are professional, polished and educational.